 Do you want to create a better world?
 Are you fascinated by such topics as race, social class, gender, globalization, the environment, education, social work, or social change?
 These subjects and others that deal with social relationships, culture, and the nature of society comprise the discipline of sociology.
 As a broad and eclectic field of inquiry, sociology uses many different approaches, ranging from cultural and historical studies to survey research.

 The sociology major at Purchase College is designed to give students maximum exposure to the breadth of the field.
-A choice of four concentrations—Sociology (self-design); Globalization, Communities, Social Change; Social and Health Advocacy; and Education and Society—allows students to focus on a particular area of interest.
+A choice of four concentrations—Sociology (self-design); Local and Global Communities and Social Change; Social and Health Advocacy; and Education and Society—allows students to focus on a particular area of interest.
 The program also offers a minor in sociology.